Veon cuts management in return to traditional telecoms model

 On July 2, Veon said it would sell its stake in Italian mobile network Wind Tre for 2.45 billion euros in an exit from Western Europe to pare debt and to take full ownership of its Pakistan and Bangladesh businesses. (reut.rs/2mqvFwh)

-$1 = 0.8574 euros Reporting by Eric Auchard in London; editing by Emelia Sithole-Matarise
+Reporting by Eric Auchard in London; editing by Emelia Sithole-Matarise and Alexandra Hudson